open-horizon/exchange-api/README.md

 - Run the performance tests: `src/test/bash/scale/test.sh` or `src/test/bash/scale/wrapper.sh 8`
 - Make sure to run `primedb.sh` before running the  `AgbotsSuite` test class to run all of the tests.

-## Building and Running the Container
+## Building and Running the Docker Container

-**Todo: this section needs to be updated for akka-http.
-See: https://www.codemunity.io/tutorials/dockerising-akka-http/**

 - Update the version in `src/main/resources.version.txt`
+- **This step doesn't work yet, use the 2 steps in the following bullet for now
-- To build the build container, compile your local code, build the exchange container, and run it, run: `make` .
-Or you can do the individual steps:
+  - To compile your local code, build the exchange container, and run it, run: `make`
-    - Build the build container: `make .docker-bld`
+- Or you can build and run in separate steps:
-    - Build the code from your local exchange repo in the build container: `make .docker-compile`
+    - Compile your local code and build the exchange container: `make .docker-exec`
-    - Build the exchange api container and run it locally: `make .docker-exec-run`
+    - Run the container locally: `make start-docker-exec`
 - Manually test container locally: `curl -sS -w %{http_code} http://localhost:8080/v1/admin/version`
     - Note: the container can not access a postgres db running locally on the docker host if the db is only listening for unix domain sockets or 127.0.0.1.
 - Manually test the local container via https: